visika/tesi-magistrale/thesis.typ

 )

 = Results II: crystal structures <sec:results-2>
-#box(
-  stroke: red + 2pt,
-  inset: 1mm,
-  [
 This chapter presents the results of the study, focusing on the properties of molecular crystals modeled using machine learning potentials.
 The analyses include geometry optimization, vibrational analysis, lattice energy computations, and crystal phonons calculations.
-  ],
-)

 == Lattice energy